Shenn299/HEIGVD-AMT-Gamification/README.md

 Copy-paste it on Swagger online editor http://editor.swagger.io/#/ to visualize it.

-## Interactive documentation of the API (generated with SpringFox)
-url

 ## Top-down style
 As we're a team of 4 people, we've chosen to follow the top-down style.
 We began to document our REST API with Swagger in yaml.
 Then :
 * software quality engineers implement API tests in Javascript.